 While we ate, Gloudina gave us four torches between nine guests (“so you have to help each other”) and left us with instructions.

 After half an hour, we emerged into a clearing in the woods.
 There, we found nine rope swings strung onto the trees.
-There was an element of witches’ coven , but it was charming all the same.
+There was an element of The Wicker Man about it, but it was charming nonetheless.
 We each took a seat on a swing, all of us silent beneath the chirping of crickets.

 A voice emerged from the ether.
 It explained why disconnecting from our daily lives was so important and why we all needed to reconnect with nature.
 We so often neglect our own needs, it said, and this was a chance to reassess them.

 We were immersed in darkness, each of us left to our own thoughts.
 Then, a flutist perched high in a tree began to play.
-We laughed at first, in both surprise and delight, but soon grew silent beneath the lilting notes.
+We laughed at first in surprise and delight, but soon grew silent beneath the wistful tone.